kirill-gerasimenko-da/dataquery-language-ext/README.md

 // or run inline with addition of new queries, passing values from the
-// previous query execution results var  = await database.RunOrFail(
+// previous query execution results var _  = await database.RunOrFail(
     from insertResult in insertUserWithAudit
     from _ in ExecuteScalar(@"INSERT ...", new { id = insertResult.appointmentId })
-    select (userId, logId),
+    select new { id = insertResult.userId, appId = insertResult.appointmentId },
     cancelToken);
 ```

 From examples above it is clear that ad-hoc queries could be combined in a different ways.
-This allows to split complex queries and/or add additional queries on top of existing ones - PROFIT.
+This allows to split complex queries and/or add additional queries on top of existing ones.

 In addition we could create query that can be stopped conditionally, like this: